Connectivity Solutions for Spalding County

 Spalding County seeks to improve access to connectivity in their community as part of the 2021 Georgia Smart Communities Challenge!

 While students were unable to come to school buildings in 2020, Spalding County was meeting the challenge of delivering internet access to households without adequate connectivity by sending out school busses with hot spots.
-This allowed students in rural areas of the county to continue pursuing their education during a time where they couldn’t convene in person.
+This allowed students in rural areas of the county to continue pursing their education during a time where they couldn’t convene in person.
 These and other similar challenges have led Spalding County administrators to pursue evaluating options to increase the connectivity in their community.